Referee Info & Resources

-Referee Classes–required for 8U-14U volunteer parent referees/assistant referees:
+“Regional Referee” training–required for 8U-14U volunteer parent referees/assistant referees:

-Referee Training for these age divisions consists of taking online referee training modules (9 modules/chapters, plus an exam) and also coming to an in-person classroom session that reviews online material and emphasizes the mechanics of being a Center Referee and an Assistant Referee, allowing you to contribute to your child’s 8U-14U volunteer referee requirements.
+The basic/first referee course, “Regional Referee,” for these age divisions (8U-14U) consists of taking online referee training modules (9 modules/chapters, plus an exam) and also coming to an in-person classroom session that reviews online material and emphasizes the mechanics of being a Center Referee and an Assistant Referee, allowing you to contribute to your child’s 8U-14U volunteer referee requirements.
 Without CRs and ARs, the games just can’t be played–we need you.
 The KIDS need you.
 Online training can be accessed through your InLeague account via “eTrainU/AYSOU” the online educational platform.
 The in-person classroom sessions begin in August and will be available every weekend leading up to the season.
-Get started on your online requirements ASAP–these are required prerequisites before coming to the classroom session.
-Reach out to our Regional Referee Administrator for more info rra@ayso20.org There are also detailed instructions in the drop-down menu under the REFEREES main tab of this website.
+Get started on your online referee modules/requirements ASAP–these are required prerequisites before coming to the classroom session.

-All you need to do for your child’s 5/6/7U team is attend a 1-hour Zoom Volunteer Parent Referee Orientation.
+All you need to do for your child’s 5/6/7U team is attend a 45-minute Zoom Volunteer Parent Referee Orientation.
 There will be several opportunities (leading up to Opening Day) to sit in on one of these Zoom sessions.
 If you are interested, reach out to our Regional Referee Administrator at rra@ayso20.org and get your date/time and Zoom link.
 Next thing is to pick up your “gear” including a yellow referee t-shirt, a whistle, and cap (cap optional).
 Then you’re good to go.
 Best seat in the house.

 If you have any questions or suggestions please contact our Regional Referee Administrator at rra@ayso20.org